A Bear Barket presents a great opportunity for an investor to make money during a recession.

-It is safe to assume that when stocks were hammered down to some predetermined level, there bound to be investors who would start contemplating getting back into the market and pick up those undervalued stocks.
+It is safe to assume that when stocks were hammered down to some predetermined level, there were bound to be investors who would start contemplating getting back into the market and picking up those undervalued stocks.

 As a general guideline, a Bear Market is considered to have hit its rock bottom when the mood among investors and the general public is the bleakest.

 The prevailing mood is most likely associated with the popular belief that when the price keeps dropping, it will continue to drop.

 You will need to be careful when you do adopt these short tactics during a Bear Market, as they tend to suck up a fair bit of cash especially if you have a tendency to accumulate a number of positions over a short duration of time.

 But sitting on the fence and tweaking your fingers will not do you any good either.